-Reseda High School is currently accepting SAS applications
+Reseda Charter High School is NOW accepting SAS applications

 Below is the enrollment process and application timeline

 Application window opens October 1, 2018

 (SAS transfers may be extended throughout the school year,

 The School for Advanced Studies (SAS) is an option designed to support and expand Gifted/Talented Programs in schools throughout the District.
 The School for Advanced Studies Demonstration Sites provide high-level academic programs to serve the educational needs of gifted and high achieving learners.

 The Advanced Studies Program has been implemented to meet the needs of gifted and talented students throughout the Los Angeles Unified School District.
 It establishes an articulated program at the elementary school, middle school, and senior high school levels.
 The Advanced Studies Program is designed to expand student assessment and identification and to offer a differentiated instructional program.
 Gifted learners perform at remarkably high levels when assessed in comparison with others of their age/grade peers.
 Highly able learners should receive careful attention and differentiated program planning to ensure that their knowledge and skills are extended.
 Exceedingly high numbers of gifted and potentially gifted students in the District have resulted in a critical need to expand options for appropriate instructional programs to match their levels of learning.

 • Continuous progress based on ability and performance